guilhemmarchand/trackme/docs/userguide.rst

    - The Elastic sources feature provides a builtin workflow to create virtual data sources based on any constraints and any Splunk language
    - This extends TrackMe builtin features to allow dealing with any use case that the default data source concept does not cover by design
    - Elastic Sources can be based on ``tstats``, ``raw``, ``from (datamodel and lookup)`` and ``mstats`` searches
+   - In addition, Elastic Sources can be executed over a ``rest`` remote query which allows tracking data that the search head(s) hosting TrackMe cannot access otherwise (such as a lookup that is only available to a Search Head Cluster while you run TrackMe on a monitoring utility search head)

 As we have exposed the main notions of TrackMe data discovery and tracking in :ref:`Main navigation tabs`, there can be various use cases that these concepts do not address properly, considering some facts: